microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 --- | ---
 `customDimensions.ElementsInScan` | The number of elements included in the scan.
 `customDimensions.UpperBoundExceeded` | `True` if ElementsInScan exceeds our upper bound of 20,000, otherwise `False`.
+`customDimensions.ScanDurationInMilliseconds` | The time (measured in milliseconds) spent running the scan.

 #### SingleRule_Tested_Results
 Trigger: A single rule runs on all elements within a scan.